Singapore Food Guide

 Cultural Significance:

-Represents Singapore's Malay heritage and Islamic culinary traditions.
-The Geylang Serai Market is cultural and culinary landmark, especially vibrant during Hari Raya Puasa and Ramadan celebrations.
+Tied to Singapore's Malay heritage and Islamic food traditions.
+Geylang Serai Market is a landmark in its own right, busiest during Hari Raya Puasa and Ramadan.

 Signature Dishes: